RackPing/api_client_samples/PowerShell/README.md

 # RackPing API 2.0 Client Sample PowerShell Programs

-Microsoft PowerShell sample programs that you can copy-and-paste to automate common RackPing monitoring tasks from the command lin, including managing checks and contacts.e
+Microsoft PowerShell sample programs that you can copy-and-paste to automate common RackPing monitoring tasks from the command lin, including managing checks and contacts.

 ## Getting Started

 * [Create a FREE RackPing monitoring account!](https://www.rackping.com/cgi-bin/signup.cgi) (Ctrl-click or Cmd-click link to signup in new tab)
 * Download or copy-and-paste a program, then configure set.sh with your RackPing login and API key.
+* Or use the Dockerfile to create a docker container that has PowerShell pre-installed.

 ### Prerequisites